sooriyaarachchi/pybites.github.io-src/content/pycon-2018.md

 PyCon is your chance to say g'day to the people that have really made a difference in your Python life/journey.
 I'm happy to report that I was able to meet and shake [Miguel Grinberg's](https://twitter.com/miguelgrinberg) hand.
 I love his Flask information so meeting him was a big deal!

-Just remember, the majority of these contributors are just average people so there's no need to be afraid of saying hi.
+Just remember, the these contributors are people too so there's no need to be afraid of saying hi.
 In fact, saying hi and thanking them for their product/vision etc is one of the best things you can do!

+##Participate

+Contributing is another way to really get a lot out of PyCon.
+Bob and I presented PyBites and CodeChalleng.es at the PyCon2018 Poster Session.
+The response to the platform was overwhelmingly positive!

+That said, there are many ways to participate in PyCon.
+Some people were hosting talks for their very first time!
+I can't even imagine how daunting that was.
+Kudos to them!

+If talking isn't your thing, you can volunteer to help with events, tutorials, guiding people around and so on.

+Whatever you choose to do, it's guaranteed you'll meet new people and feel great for helping out.

+##See Stuff!

+One of the stand out parts of PyCon was seeing all of the cool stuff vendors and people were showcasing at their booths.

+We got to see an awesome demo from the guys at [Anvil](https://anvil.works/); discuss everything books at the [O'Reilly](https://www.oreilly.com/) stand; meet fellow Amazonians at the AWS booth; meet and chat with PSF Board members... the list goes on!

 ##Conclusion